WhiteLab/alignment/osdc/README.md

 ##### hg19_pe_config.json
 JSON config file with standard references and tools locations

-#### log.py
-usage: log.py [-h] [-l LOC] [-s STRING]

-Tiny tool to direct log output of modules.
-Really meant to be used within and not on its own

-optional arguments:
-  -h, --help            show this help message and exit -l LOC, --location LOC
-                        Location to write output to
-  -s STRING, --string STRING
-                        String to output

 #### mount.sh
 Command basic_node_setup.py uses to mount a reference to a vm.